St Edmund Hall, Oxford: Formal Hall and college graces

 The usual grace given before Formal Hall, as said by the fellow presiding at the dinner, is:

 The post cibum grace, given following pudding, is a slight variant on the above:

 To which the assembly responds Amen.
 More extended (or sung) forms of the grace are sometimes given but these are limited to special occasions, such as the Feast of St Edmund, a formal held each year to commemorate the namesake of the hall.

 The traditional college toast is occasionally also said at dinners, and is simply "Floreat Aula", Latin for "May the Hall Flourish".

 People associated with the college

 Notable alumni

+Notable alumni of St Edmund Hall include current British prime minister Keir Starmer, diplomats Robert Macaire and Mark Sedwill, politicians Richard Onslow, 1st Baron Onslow and Mel Stride, as well as journalists Samira Ahmed (1986, English) and Anna Botting (1986, Geography).